RedPitaya/Documentation/appsFeatures/multichannel/multichannel.rst

 Cable orientation
 ~~~~~~~~~~~~~~~~~~

-The S1 and S2 connectors are SATA connectors on Gen 1 boards and USB-C connectors on Gen 2 boards.
-Usually, USB-C cables are bipolar can be connected in either direction, however, the S1 and S2 connectors are meant for sharing the clock and trigger signals and not connecting external devices.
+The S1 and S2 connectors are SATA connectors on boards and USB-C connectors on Gen 2 boards.
+Usually, USB-C cables are bipolar and can be connected in either direction, however, the S1 and S2 connectors are meant for sharing the clock and trigger signals and not connecting external devices.
 Therefore, the orientation of the cable is important.
 On Gen 2 boards, two LEDs (**L** - Link and **O** - Orientation) are located next to the S1 connector:

 * The **O** LED indicates the orientation of the cable.